mkeywood1/mkeywood1.github.io/docs/_posts/2020-05-07-covid_data_collection_forecasting_clustering.markdown

     return df_all_data, df_state_data
 {% endhighlight %}

-### The 'get_forecast' function executes a simple ARIMA forecast for a desired data point
+### The `get_forecast` function executes a simple ARIMA forecast for a desired data point

+ARIMA (AutoRegressive Integrated Moving Average) is a time series forecasting method that models the relationship between variables over time.

+This function is again fairly straight forward.
+We forecast for the number of days requested, and return all the data in a tidy DataFrame.

 {% highlight python %}
 def get_forecast(path, day0_feature, forecast_days):